 Find out more about symptoms of depression.

 If you're taking antidepressants already, you should continue to take them.
-But consult your doctor or psychiatrist as soon as you decide to start trying for a baby, or as soon as you learn you are pregnant, to discuss any risks associated with taking your medication during pregnancy and while breastfeeding.
-You may need to change or stop the medication you're taking, but your doctor or psychiatrist should be able to help you make an informed decision.
+Consult your doctor or psychiatrist as soon as you decide to start trying for a baby, or as soon as you learn you are pregnant, to discuss any risks associated with taking or stopping your medication during pregnancy and while breastfeeding.

 If you have mild depression, your doctor may suggest other treatments such as counselling.
 These may also be offered if you develop depression after the birth.

 Developing depression after your baby is born is called postnatal depression (PND).
 It usually begins some time during the first six months after the birth.
 PND can last for more than a year if untreated, but the earlier it is diagnosed and treated the quicker you will recover.

 Depressive illness occurs in around one in 10 new mothers in the year following the birth of their baby.
 Most will only have mild depression, but some develop a severe depressive illness.
 Other mothers develop severe mental health problems such as postpartum psychosis (a rare psychiatric illness affecting one in 1,000 women who have a baby) and require specialist help.